 Flee from sexual immorality.
 All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body.
 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honour God with your bodies.
 (1 Corinthians 6:18-20 NIV)

 We suspect that in the Garden of Eden, before the fall, humanity was programmed by God to only have sexual attraction for one person – their spouse.
-Unfortunately, this all changed at the fall and, as a result, this programming was corrupted in all humanity remaining that way ever since.
+Unfortunately, this all changed at the fall and, as a result, this programming was corrupted in all humanity and has remained that way ever since.
 This corruption expresses itself in a variety of ways, but a lustful look is still a lustful look whether it is directed towards someone of the opposite sex or the same sex.
 A heterosexual couple involved in sex outside of marriage (which is the norm in society) is no different to sexual activity within a same-sex relationship – it all deviates from God’s model of sexuality and relationship.
 For this reason, it is disappointing when those within the church view same-sex attraction as a worse example of sexual deviance.

 Now it is true to say that same-sex marriage is a very significant (and defiant) step away from God’s prescribed boundaries – a heterosexual couple who are engaged in sexual activity before marriage can repent of this and marry.
 The person using pornography can repent and immediately stop.
 It is much harder for someone within a same-sex marriage or with same-sex attraction to simply repent and walk away.
-However, those who fall into an LGBTQ+ category should not be held to a higher standard than anyone else – sin is sin no matter how it expresses itself.
+However, those who fall into an LGBTQ+ category should not be held to a higher standard than anyone else – sin is sin, no matter how it expresses itself.